Isaac Newton: Optics

 A replica of the reflecting telescope Newton presented to the Royal Society in 1672 (the first one he made in 1668 was loaned to an instrument maker but there is no further record of what happened to it).

 In 1666, Newton observed that the spectrum of colours exiting a prism in the position of minimum deviation is oblong, even when the light ray entering the prism is circular, which is to say, the prism refracts different colours by different angles.
 This led him to conclude that colour is a property intrinsic to light – a point which had, until then, been a matter of debate.

 From 1670 to 1672, Newton lectured on optics.
 During this period he investigated the refraction of light, demonstrating that the multicoloured image produced by a prism, which he named a spectrum, could be recomposed into white light by a lens and a second prism.
-Modern scholarship has revealed that Newton's analysis and resynthesis of white light owes a debt to corpuscular alchemy.
+21st century scholarship has revealed that Newton's analysis and resynthesis of white light owes a debt to corpuscular alchemy.

 In his work on Newton's rings in 1671, he used a method that was unprecedented in the 17th century, as "he averaged all of the differences, and he then calculated the difference between the average and the value for the first ring", in effect introducing a now standard method for reducing noise in measurements, and which does not appear elsewhere at the time.
 He extended his "error-slaying method" to studies of equinoxes in 1700, which was described as an "altogether unprecedented method" but differed in that here "Newton required good values for each of the original equinoctial times, and so he devised a method that allowed them to, as it were, self-correct."
-Newton wrote down the first of the two 'normal equations' known from ordinary least squares, and devised an early form of regression analysis, as he averaged a set of data, 50 years before Tobias Mayer and he also summed the residuals to zero, forcing the regression line through the average point.
+Newton "invented a certain technique known today as linear regression analysis", as he wrote the first of the two 'normal equations' known from ordinary least squares, averaged a set of data, 50 years before Tobias Mayer, the person originally thought to be the oldest to do so, and he also summed the residuals to zero, forcing the regression line through the average point.
 He differentiated between two uneven sets of data and may have considered an optimal solution regarding bias, although not in terms of effectiveness.

 He showed that coloured light does not change its properties by separating out a coloured beam and shining it on various objects, and that regardless of whether reflected, scattered, or transmitted, the light remains the same colour.
 Thus, he observed that colour is the result of objects interacting with already-coloured light rather than objects generating the colour themselves.
 This is known as Newton's theory of colour.
 His 1672 paper on the nature of white light and colours forms the basis for all work that followed on colour and colour vision.